 Decision-makers in the model system include both persons and households.
-These decision-makers are created (synthesized) for each simulation year based on tables of households and persons from Census data and forecasted TAZ-level distributions of households and persons by key socioeconomic categories.
-These decision-makers are used in the subsequent discrete-choice models to select a single alternative from a list of available alternatives according to a probability distribution.
-The probability distribution is generated from a logit model that takes into account the attributes of the decision-maker and the attributes of the various alternatives.
-The decision-making unit is an important element of model estimation and implementation and is explicitly identified for each model specified in the following sections.
+These decisionmakers are created (synthesized) for each simulation year based on tables of households and persons from Census data and forecasted TAZ-level distributions of households and persons by key socioeconomic categories.
+These decision-makers are used in the subsequent discretechoice models to select a single alternative from a list of available alternatives according to a probability distribution.
+The probability distribution is generated from a logit model that takes into account the attributes of the decision-maker and various alternatives.
+The decisionmaking unit is an important element of model estimation and implementation and is explicitly identified for each model specified in the following sections.

-To simulate trips and tours made by individuals and households, the SANDAG ABM2+ includes a total of eight person types (shown in Table C.4).
+To simulate trips and tours made by individuals and households, the SANDAG ABM2+ includes a total of eight person types (shown in Table A.4).
 The person types are mutually exclusive with respect to age, work status, and school status.